ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="1800"></a>
 #### Trace Flag: 1800
-Function: Enables SQL Server optimization when disks of different sector sizes are used for primary and secondary replica log files, in SQL Server AG and Log Shipping environments.<br />
+Function: Enables SQL Server optimization when disks of different sector sizes are used for primary and secondary replica log files, in SQL Server Always On and Log Shipping environments.
+This trace flag is only required to be enabled on SQL Server instances with transaction log file residing on disk with sector size of 512 bytes.
+It is **not** required to be enabled on disk with 4k sector sizes.<br />
+**Note: This trace flag applies to SQL Server 2012 (11.x) SP1 CU13, SQL Server 2012 (11.x) SP2 CU3, SQL Server 2014 (12.x) RTM CU5, and higher builds.**<br />
 Link: https://support.microsoft.com/help/3009974<br />
 Link: [Docs Trace Flags]<br />
 Scope: global only